AdBol05/mepper/README.md

     node index.js input.mp3 output.json

 The created file can then be used to drive the stepper motors.
 Run uploader.js with json file and port number as arguments.
-Optionally you can set custom baud rate as a third argument(9600 is default).
+Optionally you can set custom baud rate as a third argument(9600 is default, firmware is set to 250000).

     node uploader.js output.json COM1